-In business, the best way to grow is to try new things.
+In running my business, I’ve discovered that the best way to grow is to try new things.
 Maybe you test out selling a new product line or expand into other services.
 Perhaps you try reaching a new demographic.
 Even if it initially makes you uncomfortable (you’re sure you’ll want to spit out this bite), give it a try.
 If it sticks, I can say, “I told you so.”
 If not, move on.

 3. Say it in five words or less

 This advice was given to me by a friend who has already raised two sons.
 She may have gotten it from a book, but I’m going to give her the credit for the tip.
 She said that teenage boys can’t process more than five words at a time.
 That explains the glazed-over look mine gets when I go on and on about the importance of flossing his teeth!

 As a writer, the idea of saying it in only five words is daunting, if not impossible.
 I mean, if limiting Tweets to 140 characters (recently doubled) was hard for me, how in the world could I condense my message even further?